cloudedbats/cloudedbats_wurb_2024/README.md

 It is possible to run WURB-2020 and WURB-2024 on the same Raspberry Pi, just stop or start the services used for each version.
-The old version uses txt-files for setting and the new one uses YAML, therefore there will be no clashes.
+The old version uses txt-files for setting and the new one uses sqlite, therefore there will be no clashes.

 Note that WURB-2024 uses port 8080 for the web page where WURB-2020 uses port 8000 as default.